The GREPSEC IV Workshop

 One of the great conundrums of computer science is how to establish the security and trustworthiness of computers, the data they hold, and their communications.
 The field has attracted brilliant innovations, but the constantly changing technology landscape undermines solutions.
 There are new opportunities for great thinkers to tackle new problems.
-The first GREPSEC workshop was in 2013, and this second workshop, like the first, is dedicated to attracting beginning researchers and showing them the wide spectrum of areas that need attention.
+The first GREPSEC workshop was in 2013, the second in 2015, the third in 2017, and this fourth workshop, like the others, is dedicated to attracting beginning researchers and showing them the wide spectrum of areas that need attention.

 Computer security is a discipline that began with the need to control shared resources on expensive computing engines and has grown into a field encompassing nearly all computing devices, from heart implants to cell phones to cloud computing.
 During the workshop leading minds in this field will address graduate students, showing them the range of knowledge and open problems that fall under the umbrella of security and privacy.